Faiaz07/Product-Management/README.md

 - Add a new product
 - View details of a product
 - List all products
-- View out of warranty porducts
+- View out of warranty products

-## Especial Implementation:
+## Special Implementation:

-In the service class, the seearching logics are written using Stream API.
+In the service class, the searching logics are written using Stream API.